 At the end of wet season when the inflow of the Mekong is receded, the flow of the Tonle Sap Lake (TLS Lake) is being flow out.
-Figure 4 showed the seasonal change of inflow/reversed flows and outflows.
-It was indicated that the outflows of the Tonle Sap Lake are matched to their LTAs, since early April 2020.
-Table 1 showed the monthly change in volume of the Tonle Sap Lake with hydrographs comparing the flow between its LTA, 2018, 2019 and the recent year 2020 (up to 22 June).
-The seasonal change in monthly Volume Flows of the Tole Sap Lake showed in Figure 5.
-The low inflow from the Mekong and the less rainfall in the surrounding sub-catchments caused the outflow volume from the TLS Lake in 2020 is very low.
-The low outflow from the Tonle Sap Lake could affect the Mekong Delta of low water levels during the dry season, which could face of water shortage for agricultural production in that area.
-Since last week the outflows for the Tonle Sap Lake is returned to normal situation due to the rainfall from catchments.
+Figure 5 showed the seasonal change of inflow/reversed flows and outflows.
+It was indicated that the reversed flows into the Tonle Sap Lake are not happened yet, due to the low water levels of the Mekong mainstream.
+Table 1 showed the monthly change in volume of the Tonle Sap Lake with hydrographs comparing the flow between its LTA, 2018, 2019 and the recent year 2020 (up to 29 June).
+The seasonal change in monthly Volume Flows of the Tole Sap Lake showed in Figure 6.
+The low inflow from the Mekong and the less rainfall in the surrounding sub-catchments caused the flow volume of the TLS Lake up to June 2020 is very low.
+The low volume flow of the Tonle Sap Lake could affect the Mekong Delta of low water levels, which could face of water shortage for agricultural production in that area.